SpotifyStudio/SpotifyAnalyzer/SpotifyAnalyzer/complete_documentation.md

 #### `copy_wav_to_folder(self, audio_path: str) -> None`

-Copies a given WAV file to the target folder and renames it.
+Copies a given WAV file to the target folder and renames it using the current naming convention for audio files.

 **Parameters:**